HMLab Operating Standards

 I expect you to take intellectual ownership of your research project

-My role is to encourage you to think deeply about chemistry you are doing and take intellectual ownership of the project as early as possible.4 Be the doughnut.
-The hole is the problem, tha knowledge gap, and you need to surround that problem in order to solve it.
-This means asking a lot of questions, taking detailed notes, and reading about the project and discussing it with others.
+My role is to encourage you to think deeply about chemistry you are doing and take intellectual ownership of the project as early as possible.5 Be the doughnut.
+The hole is the problem, the knowledge gap.
+You need to surround that problem in order to solve it.
+This means asking a lot of questions, taking detailed notes, reading about the project, and discussing it with others (not only the research advisor).
 Think about what you are doing and why you are doing it.
 I expect that over time you will understand the conceptual framework related to the project and work to learn all aspects of even the simplest lab techniques.

-I expect you to develop your personal research skills
+I expect you to develop your research skills

-Each experiment is an opportunity to improve your working knowledge or organic chemistry.
-I expect that you will maintain and expand your knowledge of reactions, mechanisms, analytical methods, and improve your lab techniques.
+Each experiment is an opportunity to improve your working knowledge of chemistry in general and organic chemistry in particular.
+I expect that you will maintain and expand your knowledge of reactions, mechanisms, analytical methods, and improve your technical repertoire.

 The main ingredient to scientist’s development is reading journal articles.
 Read the papers I suggest, learn how to use scientific databases (SciFinder, Web of Science) to look up information, or ask others for reading recommendations.